 - A P11D is the end-of-year expenses and benefits form an employer needs to report for employees.

 - A P11D(b) is used to report the amount of Class 1A National Insurance contributions due on expenses and benefits you’ve provided to employees.

 Will my employees need to pay on their private healthcare cover benefit?

 When you provide healthcare cover to your employees, it’s considered a ‘benefit in kind’.
-If an employee earns more than £8,500 annually, they’ll need to pay tax on the benefit amount.
+Employees will need to pay tax on the benefit amount.

-Is the healthcare cover subject to Insurance Premium Tax (IBT)?
+Is the healthcare cover subject to Insurance Premium Tax (IPT)?

 Yes it is.
 Healthcare cover is subject to IPT at the standard rate, which from June 1st 2017 is 12%.